![]() |

 What sort of madness was this that was invading my mind and creating such turmoil in my breast ?

-Adolf Hitler seized the Spear in the name of the Third Reich on March 12th, 1938, the day he annexed Austria.
+Adolf Hitler acquired the Spear, in the name of the Third Reich, on March 12th, 1938, the day he annexed Austria.

 The lance (Greek: λογχη, longche) is mentioned only in the Gospel of John (19:31–37) and not in any of the Synoptic Gospels.